-These Vegan Stuffed Mushrooms are a perfect party food, and so easy to make.
-Just stuff mushroom caps with chopped spinach, sun-dried tomatoes, and garlic, then top with crispy panko breadcrumbs and bake!
+These Vegan Stuffed Mushrooms are an easy, crowd-pleasing appetizer that doesn’t require a bunch of extra steps.
+Just stuff mushroom caps with a savory spinach and sun-dried tomato mixture, then top with crispy panko breadcrumbs and bake until golden!

 Super easy to make: None of the filling ingredients needs to be pre-cooked, so you can just chop and stir together in a bowl.
 Stuff the mushrooms, top with breadcrumbs, then bake.
 Plus, only 6 ingredients!